RahulKalia/ryanDrones/src/content/posts/2022-09-01-ouse-valley-viaduct-west-sussex.md

 Known for its ornate design, the structure has been described as "probably the most elegant viaduct in Britain.''
 I hope these images give you the same opinion.

-Everytime I go out to capture shots, I would love the sky to be clear and colourful from either a sunrise or especially a sundown.
+Everytime I go out to capture shots, I would love the sky to be clear and colourful from either a sunrise or especially a sunset.
 These are my two favourite times to film.
 Luckily for me there was not too many people around therefore it was safe and appropriate to carry out this flight.

 ![](/assets/whatsapp-image-2022-08-30-at-8.18.52-am-1-.jpeg)